uthcode/learntosolveit/source/index.rst

 Learn, Understand and Solve Problems
 ====================================

-This website contains example snippets and explainations.
-The idea is learn, understand and solve problems.
-These small pieces are often the building blocks for larger solutions.
+This website contains example of snippets and explainations.
+The idea is to learn, understand and solve problems.
+These small pieces are often the building blocks of larger solutions.

 The problems are taken from well known sources, exercises in books.
 The copyright of those problems belongs to author of the books.

-The solutions are either written by me or copied from other places.
-If they are copied, I attribute the reference.
-If it is missing, I apologize, and I will remove it.
-The explaination are written by contributors.
+The solutions are either written by me, contributors or copied from other places.
+If they are copied, I attribute with reference.
+If it is missing, I apologize, and I will correct it.
+The explaination are written by me and other contributors.

-The general idea is to explore, play with concepts as I learn something new.

 Programming Languages
 ---------------------